tigera-solutions/cc-eks-egress-gw/README.md

       --no-cli-pager
     ```

-    Create a test host to observe the packets outside the cluster.
+    Create the test host to receive and analyze the packets outside the EKS cluster.

     ```bash
     aws ec2 run-instances \